Parallel-Cascades/procedural-planet-generation/docs/baking-textures.md

 ## Material context menu item

-One way to access the procedural texture baking is by right clicking on the material's inpector window and choosing 'Parallel Cascades > Bake Procedural Material to Cubemap Texture':
+You can bake the procedural planet's color map or its heightmap, which is used to generate normals.
+To access the procedural texture baking is by right clicking on the material's inpector window and choosing 'Parallel Cascades > Bake Procedural Material to Cubemap Texture' or 'Parallel Cascades > Bake Procedural Material Heightmap to Cubemap Texture:

 ![Bake Texture Context Menu](./assets/images/texture-baking/context-menu.png)